Can A Kneeling Chair Really Help My Sciatica?

 Chronic sciatica pain is generally not caused by an injury or degenerative condition, although these circumstances are typically blamed for enacting the symptoms.
 Most injuries will heal on their own or resolve with appropriate medical attention.
 Most degenerative conditions are not symptomatic at all and are merely a normal part of the spinal aging process.
 However, some cases of enduring pain can result from extreme injury or degeneration, if a neurological tissue is affected long-term.

-As I said before- the pain can vary widely person to person, from a mild ache to a sharp, burning sensation or excruciating pain.
+The pain can vary widely person to person, from a mild ache to a sharp, burning sensation or excruciating pain.
 Sometimes it can feel like a jolt or electric shock.
 It can be worse when you cough or sneeze, and prolonged sitting can aggravate symptoms.
 Usually, only one side of your body is affected.

 Some people also have numbness, tingling, or muscle weakness in the affected leg or foot.
 You might have pain in one part of your leg and numbness in another region.